jantenhove/GoodWeLogger/README.md

 ﻿# GoodWe Solar inverter logger based on ESP8266

-This ESP8266 firmware enables you to read information from a GoodWe solar inverter through it's RS485-bus.
+This ESP8266 firmware enables you to read information from a GoodWe solar inverter through it's RS485 bus.
-Sending information to a MQTT-broker is supported, as well as uploading information to [PVoutput](https://pvoutput.org/).
+Sending information to a MQTT broker is supported, as well as uploading information to [PVoutput](https://pvoutput.org/).

 ## Requirements
-  - GoodWe inverter with RS485 connector (this software has been tested with GW3600D-NS and GW3000-NS, but others might also work)
+  - GoodWe inverter with RS485 connector (this software has been tested with GW3600D-NS and GW3000-NS inverter, but others might also work)
   - RS485 converter (can be found on sites like AliExpress, search for *SCM TTL to RS485 Adapter 485 to UART Serial Port 3.3V 5V Level Converter Module*)
   - ESP8266 (like NodeMCU or Wemos D1 mini)
   - Computer with Arduino IDE installed

 ## Flashing firmware
- - To flash this firmware, you need to setup the Arduino IDE and configure it for the board you are using (NodeMCU / Wemos)
+ - To flash this firmware, you will need to install the Arduino IDE and configure it for the board you are using (NodeMCU / Wemos)
  - You will also need the following libraries
    - ['Time' library](https://github.com/PaulStoffregen/Time)
    - [NTPClient](https://github.com/arduino-libraries/NTPClient)